alttch/eva3/doc/items.rst

 Multi-updates have the same parameters as :ref:`sensors<sensor>`, except that "expires", "mqtt_update" and "snmp_trap", plus some additional:

-* items = item1, item2, item3... - the list of items for updating, may be
+* items = item1, item2, item3... - the list of items for updating, can be
   changed via :doc:`/uc/uc_api` and :doc:`eva uc</cli>` as follows:

     * **-p "item+" -v "item_id"** add item for update